 The Ohio EdChoice Scholarship Program

-Families are first evaluated to determine if they qualify for an Ohio EdChoice Scholarship Program.
+Families are first evaluated to determine if they qualify for the Ohio EdChoice Scholarship Program.
 This program is administered by the Ohio Department of Education, and scholarships are subject to availability.
 Any student who currently attends or will be assigned to any of the qualifying schools in Springfield/Clark County may qualify for and be awarded an Ohio Ed Choice Scholarship.

 An Ohio EdChoice Scholarship offers $4650 per qualifying student for each school year to help cover tuition costs for a private school.
 If a student’s family income is above the 200% poverty level, the family is responsible for paying the difference between the scholarship and the school’s tuition; however they may participate in work study/volunteer capacities to offset the difference.
 Families who do fall below the 200% poverty level are not required to pay the difference.